Choose product document...

 - Delegated restore via Self-Service File Restore web portal is available only in the Enterprise Plus edition.

-- Currently, Veeam Backup Enterprise Manager supports 1-Click VM restore to its original location only.
-If the VM exists in the production environment, consider that it will be shut down and deleted, and VM from backup will be restored to that original location.
+- Currently, Veeam Backup Enterprise Manager supports 1-Click restore to its original location only.
+If the machine exists in the production environment, consider that it will be shut down and deleted, and machine from backup will be restored to that original location.

 - Restore of an SQL Server database that belongs to an AlwaysOn Availability Group works as follows: if restored to the original location, this database will be restored and added to the corresponding Availability Group.
 If restored to another location (to another server from the Availability Group), database will be restored but will not be added to any Availability Group.